City of Prague

 The official conference language is English.

-No translation/interpretation services will be provided by the organizers.
+No translation/interpretation services will be provided.

 Should you need to visit a doctor, we recommend contacting the reception desk of your hotel, they will direct you to the nearest hospital.
 If urgent medical assistance is required, call the emergency 112 or 155.